Spoto Wines

-In 2004, Stuart built and licensed the first bonded winery in a residential neighborhood in Sacramento County, allowing him to sell his wines.
+In 2004, Stuart built and licensed the first bonded winery in Sacramento County, California allowing him to sell his wines.

-By 2010, Stuart took the wine business on full-time.
-In November 2010, Spoto Family Wines was invited to be a member of the Oakville Wine Growers Association which promotes the Oakville AVA as a premium Cabernet Sauvignon region in the US.
+By 2010, Stuart operated the business full-time.
+In November 2010, Spoto Family Wines became a member of the Oakville Wine Growers Association, which promotes the Oakville AVA in Napa Valley.
 A year later, Spoto Family Wines was granted membership into the Napa Valley Vintners, which promotes Napa Valley wines.